djeada/Algorithms-And-Data-Structures/notes/dynamic_programming.md

 **Algorithm Steps**:

-1. **Initialize the Table**: Set up a table to hold the results of subproblems, initializing base cases.
+1. **Initialize the table** by setting up a structure to store the results of subproblems, and ensure that base cases are properly initialized to handle the simplest instances of the problem.
-2. **Iterative Computation**: Use loops to fill the table, ensuring that subproblems are solved before they are needed.
+2. **Iterative computation** is carried out using loops to fill the table, making sure that each subproblem is solved in the correct order before being used to solve larger subproblems.
-3. **Construct Solution**: Use the filled table to construct the solution to the original problem.
+3. **Construct the solution** by referencing the filled table, using the stored values to derive the final solution to the original problem efficiently.

 **Example**: Computing Fibonacci Numbers with Tabulation